FOCUS: Flexible Optimizable Counterfactual Explanations for Tree Ensembles

 We examine the Manhattan explanation in more detail.
 We see that \OurMethod{} suggests two main changes: \begin{inparaenum}[(i)] \item increasing the \textit{ExternalRiskEstimate}, and \item decreasing the \textit{NetFractionRevolvingBurden}. \end{inparaenum} We obtain the definitions and expected trends from the data dictionary \cite{fico-data-dict} created by the authors of the dataset.
 The \emph{ExternalRiskEstimate} is a ``consolidated version of risk markers'' (i.e., a credit score).
 A higher score is better: as one's \emph{ExternalRiskEstimate} increases, the probability of default decreases.
 The \textit{NetFractionRevolvingBurden} is the ``revolving balance divided by the credit limit'' (i.e., utilization).
 A lower value is better: as one's \emph{NetFractionRevolvingBurden} increases, the probability of default increases.
 We find that the changes suggested by \OurMethod{} are fairly consistent with the expected trends in the data dictionary \cite{fico-data-dict}, as opposed to suggesting nonsensical changes such as increasing one's utilization to decrease the probability of default.

-\if0 Decreasing one's utilization is completely dependent on the specific situation: an individual who only supports themselves might have more control over their spending in comparison to someone who has multiple dependents.

-An individual can decrease their utilization in two ways: \begin{inparaenum}[(i)] \item decreasing their spending, or \item increasing their credit limit (or a combination of the two). \end{inparaenum} We can postulate that (i) is more ``actionable'' compared to (ii), since (ii) is usually a decision made by a financial institution.
-However, the degree to which an individual can actually change their spending habits is completely dependent on their specific situation: an individual who only supports themselves might have more control over their spending in comparison to someone who has multiple dependents.
+Decreasing one's utilization is heavily dependent on the specific situation: an individual who only supports themselves might have more control over their spending in comparison to someone who has multiple dependents.
+An individual can decrease their utilization in two ways: \begin{inparaenum}[(i)] \item decreasing their spending, or \item increasing their credit limit (or a combination of the two). \end{inparaenum} We can postulate that (i) is more ``actionable'' than (ii), since (ii) is usually a decision made by a financial institution.
+However, the degree to which an individual can actually change their spending habits is completely dependent on their specific situation: an individual who only supports themselves might have more control over their spending than someone who has multiple dependents.